Red Flags for Producers — The Foundation of the Timber Supply Chain

 3. Secure equipment and trailers to a stationary object.

-In some cases, employees need to be protected from unwanted trespassers such as drug dealers who are looking for refuge in remote areas or angry environmentalists and neighbors who are seeking to take matters into their own hands to stop the operation.
+In some cases, employees need to be protected from unwanted trespassers such as drug dealers who are looking for refuge in remote areas or angry environmentalists and neighbors who are seeking to take matters in their own hands to stop the operation.

-1. If there are unusual materials on the property such as trash, fertilizer bags, plastic garbage bags, 20–50-gallon drums, etc., and especially if there are distinctive, obnoxious odors, STAY AWAY.
+1. If there are unusual materials on the property such as trash, fertilizer bags, plastic garbage bags, 20–50-gallon drums, etc. and especially if there are distinctive, obnoxious odors, STAY AWAY.
 Contact the local authorities and the landowner.
 These could be signs of serious and dangerous illegal trespassing.

 2. Although most demonstrators are merely voicing their opinions, be wary of those who are particularly angry and militant.
 Contact local authorities and the landowner.